thejackshelton/interactive_card_details_form/README.md

 Big special thanks to Grace Snow for helping me with the aria-live and aria-describedby attributes.

-Thanks to Julio Cinquina for informating me that you can use the character e in an input with type="number", this is because it's a logarithm/irrational number.
+Thanks to Julio Cinquina for informing me that you can use the character e in an input with type="number", this is because it's a logarithm/irrational number.

 Julio also recommended this article: https://technology.blog.gov.uk/2020/02/24/why-the-gov-uk-design-system-team-changed-the-input-type-for-numbers/